Dr. Sharon A. Kerrick

 502.272.8244 • email@example.com

 Dr. Payne is the Fr.
 Raymond J. Treece Endowed Chair and Professor of Accounting.
-She comes to Bellarmine with over 20 years of teaching experience in auditing, financial accounting (principles and intermediate) and financial statement analysis.
+She came to Bellarmine in 2017 with over 20 years of teaching experience in auditing, financial accounting and financial statement analysis.
 She holds a Bachelor’s and a Master’s degree in accounting, as well as a Ph.D., all from the University of Kentucky.
 She has published numerous articles in top academic journals including Auditing: A Journal of Practice & Theory, the Journal of Information Systems, Current Issues in Auditing, and the International Journal of Accounting Information Systems.
 Dr. Payne is a CPA in the Commonwealth of Kentucky.
-She currently serves as a regional representative on the Kentucky Society of CPAs Board of Directors; the KYCPA coordinator for BASE camp (Business and Accounting Summer Education for high school students); a member of the KYCPA Women’s Leadership Conference committee; coordinator for the KYCPA PEAK competition (for college accounting students); and on numerous university and college committees.
+She currently serves as an appointed member of the Kentucky State Board of Accountancy, a board member and VP of Professional Development for the Louisville Chapter of Financial Executives International; and on numerous university and college committees.
 She is a member of FEI, AAA (American Accounting Association), Beta Gamma Sigma, the KYCPA and the AICPA, and routinely speaks at various academic and accounting education conferences.
 Dr. Payne has received numerous teaching awards and research grants throughout her academic career.
 She worked in the accounting profession for ten years preceding academia, including public accounting (audit and tax) and as a controller of a large horse farm.

 Dr. Keith Richardson